 Mars Drinks has four pilot programs underway to assess the impacts on farmers, communities and the environment of the agricultural sustainability programs we run in coffee growing communities.

-The four pilots in Papua New Guinea, Indonesia, Tanzania and Peru, not only involve Committee on Sustainability Assessment (COSA), but also two coffee traders, Sustainable Harvest and ECOM Agroindustrial Corporation Ltd.
+The four pilots in Papua New Guinea, Indonesia, Tanzania and Peru, not only involve COSA, but also two coffee traders, Sustainable Harvest and ECOM.
+The aim is to provide full transparency about the impacts of our programs at origin in a way that is comparable across geographies and over time.

 The pilots will enable us to: